uF4No/chat-socketio-v3/article.md

 </html>
 ```

-I'm including some styles to help us position all the elements and differenciate between our own and other user's messages on the chat.
+I'm including some styles to help us position all the elements and differentiate between our own and other user's messages on the chat.
 There is an empty container with id _chatContainer_ in which we'll append any messages.
 At the bottom, there is a form with the input and button to send the messages.

 Moving to our `chat.js` file, we'll create a helper function _addMessage()_ to append messages to the _chatContainer_ and invoke it right after we receive the _welcome-message_ event from the server.